khoirmuhammad/Auth-JWTBased/README.md

             };
 ```

 Actually we can get expiration feature by only using those configuration.
-But in my testing scenario we get 5 minutes in expiration difference.
-For instance, we log in at 12:00 am, and we set expiration 10 minutes after log in.
-The reality token will be expired after 15 minutes from login, it means there is 5 minutes difference.
-In order to deal with the issue we will set with this configuration in program.cs / startup.cs.
+But in my testing scenario we get 5 minutes in expiration differences.
+For instance, we log in at 12:00 am, and we set expiration time to 10 minutes after log in.
+The reality token will be expired after 15 minutes from login, it means there are 5 minutes differences.
+In order to overcome with the issue we will set with this configuration in program.cs / startup.cs.
 So we will get expiration appropriate with our setting

 ```
 ClockSkew = TimeSpan.Zero